greenelab/lab-website-template/index.md

 {% capture text %}

-Scaria, Subham and Kimsie have joined us for M. Sc. project.
+Scaria, Subham and Kimsie have joined us for M. Sc. projects.
+Shrish has joined us for M. Tech project.

 {%
   include button.html